Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Year-Round

-Departures
+Daily Departures

 The Great Barrier Reef is the world's largest coral reef system — stretching more than 2,300 kilometres along the Queensland coast, covering an area roughly the size of Italy.
-It's made up of nearly 3,000 individual reef systems, 900 islands, and an extraordinary diversity of marine life: over 1,500 species of fish, 411 types of hard coral, six of the world's seven marine turtle species, and seasonal visitors including dwarf minke whales, humpback whales, manta rays, and dolphins.
+It's made up of nearly 3,000 individual reef systems, 900 islands, and an extraordinary diversity of marine life: over 1,500 species of fish, 411 types of hard coral, six of the world's seven marine turtle species, and seasonal visitors including dwarf minke whales, humpback whales, manta rays and dolphins.

-Types of Reef Experiences
+Types of Reef Experience

 Full-Day Outer Reef Boat Trips

 This is the most popular way to see the reef from Cairns.
 Full-day boats depart from the Reef Fleet Terminal at Cairns Marlin Marina (typically around 8:00–8:30 am) and travel to the outer reef — about 40–60 km offshore — returning around 4:30–5:00 pm.
-The outer reef generally offers better coral, clearer water, and more marine life than inshore reefs.
+The outer reef generally offers better coral, clearer water and more marine life than inshore reefs.

-Most full-day trips include snorkelling gear, stinger suits (seasonal), a marine biologist presentation, and a buffet lunch.
+Most full-day trips include snorkelling gear, stinger suits (seasonal), a marine biologist presentation and a buffet lunch.
 Many offer optional introductory scuba diving for beginners (no certification required), certified dives for qualified divers, and helicopter scenic flights from pontoon helipads.

 Half-Day & Afternoon Trips